rberenguel/nt/README.md

 ## <a name='Whatdoesitdo'></a>What does it do?

 This is inspired by something I use somewhere else, but way easier to customize and tweak.
-It lets you put named timezones anywhere, rotate backgrounds from a list, iframes, and offers _quicklinks_.
+It lets you:
+- Have large named timezones anywhere,
+- Rotates backgrounds from a list on new tab,
+- Add lists of iframes,
+- Offers _quicklinks_,
+- Can be edited and customized by changing its code (see [Tweaking](#Tweaking).

 ## <a name='Whatarequicklinks'></a>What are quicklinks?

-This is hard to explain.
+In short, they are just URLs in the middle of the new tab (or anywhere you put them).
+But they can have optionally shortcuts, which makes them way faster to open.

 In the basic examples of the screenshot below, there are a bunch of quicklinks for Google stuff.
 If you want to open Google, you can press `g` (it will highlight all links that match) and